-- 1. The fencer who is attacked is alone counted as touch: - (a) If he or she makes a stop touch on his opponent's simple attack. - (b) If, instead of parrying, he or she attempts to avoid the touch and does not succeed in so doing. - (c) If, after making a successful parry, he or she makes a momentary pause (delayed riposte) which gives his opponent the right to renew the attack (redoublement, or remise or reprise). - (d) If, during a compound attack, he or she makes a stop touch without being in time. - (e) If, having his point 'in line' (cf. t.10) and being subjected to a beat or a taking of the blade (prise de fer) which deflects his blade, he or she attacks or places his point in line again instead of parrying a direct touch made by his opponent. - 2.
-The fencer who attacks is alone counted as touch: - (a) If he or she initiated his attack when his opponent had his point 'in line' and without deflecting the opponent's weapon.
-Referees must ensure that a mere contact of the blades is not considered as sufficient to deflect the opponent's blade. - (b) If he or she attempts to find the blade, does not succeed (because of a derobement) and continues the attack. - (c) If, during a compound attack, he or she allows his opponent to find the blade, and continues the attack while his opponent ripostes immediately. - (d) If, during a compound attack, he or she bends his arm or makes a momentary pause, during which time the opponent makes a stop touch or an attack while the attacker continues his own attack. - (e) If, during a compound attack, he or she is stop-touch one period of fencing time (temps d'escrime) before he or she makes his final movement. - (f) If he or she makes a touch by a remise, redoublement or reprise following a parry by his opponent which has been followed by a riposte which is immediate, simple and executed in one period of fencing time without withdrawing the arm.
+- 1. The fencer who is attacked is alone counted as touched: - (a) If he or she makes a stop hit on the opponent's simple attack. - (b) If, instead of parrying, he or she attempts to avoid the touch and does not succeed in so doing. - (c) If, after making a successful parry, he or she makes a momentary pause (delayed riposte) which gives the opponent the right to renew the attack (redoublement, or remise or reprise). - (d) If, during a compound attack, he or she makes a stop hit without being in time. - (e) If, having his point 'in line' (cf. t.10) and being subjected to a beat or a taking of the blade (prise de fer) which deflects his blade, he or she attacks or places his point in line again instead of parrying a direct touch made by the opponent. - 2.
+The fencer who attacks is alone counted as touched: - (a) If he or she initiated the attack when the opponent had point 'in line' and without deflecting the opponent's weapon.Referees must ensure that a mere grazing of the blades is not considered as sufficient to deflect the opponent's blade. - (b) If he or she attempts to find the blade, does not succeed (because of a derobement) and continues the attack.

+- (c) If, during a compound attack, he or she allows the opponent to find the blade, and continues the attack while the opponent ripostes immediately. - (d) If, during a compound attack, the attacker's arm is bent or there is a momentary pause, during which time the opponent makes a stop hit or an attack while the attacker subsequently continues the attack. - (e) If, during a compound attack, the attacker is stop hit one period of fencing time (temps d'escrime) before making the final movement - (f) If he or she makes a touch by a remise, redoublement or reprise following a parry by the opponent which has been followed by a riposte which is immediate, simple and executed in one period of fencing time without withdrawing the arm. - When there is a double touch (coup double), and if the Referee is unable to clearly judge from which side the fault has come, the competitors must be placed on guard.